siued/test_api/README.md

+# test_api

+## Overview

+This is a small dummy Python API.
+I mainly use it as a learning platform to explore modern Python tooling like `uv`, dev containers in Docker, self-hosted Sentry, etc.

 ## Local development
 This project is set up for local development with Docker.
 You can run the application in a containerized dev environment.